exasol/public-knowledgebase/Support-and-Services/ticket-priorities.md

 # Which ticket priorities does Exasol use?

-When you create a ticket, you should select a priority based on the following criteria:
+When you create a ticket, you should select the following criteria:

+- Impact
+- Urgency

+## Mapping to Exasol priorities

+Exasol determines the priority of incidents by analyzing the combination of selected "Impact" and "Urgency" factors.
+"Impact" reflects the extent of consequences, categorized as "System-Wide", affecting "Multiple-Users", or a "Single-User".
+Meanwhile, "Urgency" specifies how quickly a resolution is necessary, categorized as High, Medium, or Low.
+Based on the selected combination the priorities are set.

 ## Critical (Blocker)